littlevegasdavids/littlevegasdavids/README.md

 # Reno Davids 🐉

 **`Software Engineer / Full-Stack Engineer`**

+I am a creative coder who is always learning new ways to make complex problems into simple solutions.
+I work hard as well as play hard, life is too short to not go to the club with the homies.

+I am a grounded individual with great social skills

+Background:
 Born and raised in Johannesburg South Africa 🇿🇦 since 1997.
 I have always been drawn to computers since I was a young age of 6 years old.
 Whether it would be playing Counter Strike Source with my cousins at their LAN parties or learning every corner of how Windows XP work, I would always find myself in front of a computer screen being entertained for hours.

 Soon enough at the age of 12 I was given my first ever computer for my birthday and officially became the family house IT geek to fix any issues related to the internet or with my family computer.